marcbria/docker-pkp-ojs/README.md

 ## License

-Initial work is under MIT © by [Lucas Diedrich](https://github.com/lucasdiedrich) This repository is under GPL3© by [Marc Bria](https://github.com/marcbria)
+Initial work is under MIT © by [Lucas Diedrich](https://github.com/lucasdiedrich) Further work and mantainance is under GPL3 by [Marc Bria](https://github.com/marcbria) This repository is under GPL3 by [Marc Bria](https://github.com/marcbria)